ovie-best/agent-challenge/README.md

 Estimates the effort needed to fix each issue.

-Below is an example of the a generated report 👇
+Below is an example of the generated report 👇

 <pre>```json{
   ### Codebase Audit Report